0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 </div>
 ```

-Now we start edting these files as we want, and we will start by adding so key/value pairs in `content.toml` file, so it
+Now we start edting these files as we want, and we will start by adding some key/value pairs in `content.toml` file, so it
 would looks like this:
 ``` toml
 [config]